Group Testing: An Information Theory Perspective

 \section{Noisy channel models}

 In Chapter \ref{ch:algorithms}, we focused on noiseless group testing algorithms and their theoretical guarantees.
-From both a theoretical and practical perspective, these algorithms (as presented) rely strong on the assumption that there is no noise.
-In this chapter, we give an overview of a variety of algorithms that are designed to handle noisy scenarios, most of which build on the ideas from the noiseless setting.
+From both a theoretical and practical perspective, these algorithms (as presented) rely strongly on the assumption that there is no noise.
+In this chapter, we give an overview of some algorithms that are designed to handle noisy scenarios, most of which build on the ideas from the noiseless setting.
 We initially present heuristic approaches, and then move on to techniques with theoretical guarantees.

 For many of the applications described in Section \ref{sec:applications}, it is clearly an unrealistic modelling assumption that the tests would be able to perfectly identify whether any defective item is present in the pool.
 There are a variety of ways of modelling the noise, which affect the algorithms and their performance in different ways.
 We proceed by giving several illustrative examples.